Skip to main content

 Configure External Access through LoadBalancer Services

 When the external.type field is set to LoadBalancer, the Helm chart creates one LoadBalancer Service for each replica in the StatefulSet.
-Each LoadBalancer Service routes external traffic to the listener ports on a single Redpanda broker.
+Each LoadBalancer Service routes traffic to the external listener ports on a single Redpanda broker.
+To set up external access using LoadBalancer Services, you must configure the brokers to advertise addresses that resolve to the load balancer instances.

 A client connects to a Pod through a load balancer